baieric/chatstats/ROADMAP.md

 Message counting:

-* Top messaging months
 * Longest calls, maybe a time distribution of calls as well
 * Days with the most positive emojis
 * messages with the most reacts
-* Do people use hashtags in chat?
-Getting a list of top hashtags would be cool

 Word counting:

 * most swearing
-* which words are most unique to each person? (hard)
 * punctuation usage?
 Count: ? @ # ! $

 Message content analysis (may require preprocessing):